Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Related works

 \subsection{Contribution}

-In this work, we proposes a novel approach to learn shape descriptors for correspondence matching tasks between largely deformable shapes (non-isometric).
-A Siamese deep neural network is constructed to embed the spectral shape descriptors (e.g., GPS, HKS, WKS) into a different metric space that geometric dissimilarity can be directly represented in terms of the Euclidean distances between elements.
-Compared with several state-of-the-art methods, our method showed a comparable performance to the best among them in terms of the overall matching accuracy with a superior robustness.
-For some extreme cases that the metric distortion between shapes is significantly large, our method showed an unique strength over all the other methods.
+In this work, we propose a novel approach to learn shape descriptors for correspondence matching tasks between largely deformable shapes (non-isometric).
+Our major contribution is in the use of a data-driven approach to augment model-driven spectral descriptors for an application-specific use.
+Compared with the other state-of-the-art methods, our method shows a comparable performance to more sophisticated, computationally heavier approaches in terms of the overall matching accuracy.